 The effects of undergraduate research participation are well documented, but less is known about students' pathways into undergraduate research participation.
 This mixed-methods study explored the role of an International Baccalaureate research project in students' development of research self-efficacy in high school, and how this development influenced students' participation in undergraduate research.
 Social Cognitive Career Theory (Lent, Brown, & Hackett, 1994) was used to understand students' learning experiences and educational decision-making processes related to conducting research.
 Findings were based on analyses of data gathered through a survey, student records analysis, interviews, and focus groups.
 Findings of this study suggest that students' precollege research experiences enhance research self-efficacy, which leads to interest in and confidence with conducting research during college.

-Inkelas, K., Swan, A., Jones, J., & Pretlow, J. (2018).
+Swan, A. K., Inkelas, K. K., Jones, J. N., Pretlow, J., & Keller, T. F. (2018).
 The role of high school research experiences in shaping students' research self-efficacy and preparing students for undergraduate research participation.
 Journal of the First-Year Experience and Students in Transition, 30(1), 103-120.